Avaiga/taipy-doc/docs/knowledge_base/tutorials/understanding_gui/step_01/step_01.md

 # Step 1: First Web page

 You only need one line of code to create your first Taipy web page.
-Just create a `Gui` object with a string and run it.
+Just create a `Gui^` object with a string and run it.

 In the console, you'll find a client link.
-All you need to do is copy and paste it into your web browser to open your first Taipy web client!
+All you need to do is copy and paste it into your web browser to open your first Taipy page!

 ```python